Our Approach to SSA Disability Claims

 Request For An Administration Law Judge (ALJ) Hearing

-ALJs are independent federal judges that preside over SSA legal hearings.
-During the hearings, ALJs can ask questions of you and all testifying witness including SSA vocational and medical experts.
-Your attorney may also question those experts including their findings, conclusions, and statements.
-However, an ALJ hearing is not an adversarial trial setting like you might see on TV.
-In fact, the ALJs are not against you, but it is their job to analyze the evidence and make a decision whether you qualify for SSDI benefits.
+ALJs are independent federal judges who preside over SSA legal hearings.
+During the hearings, ALJs can ask questions of you and all testifying witnesses, including SSA vocational and medical experts.
+Your attorney may also cross-examine those experts, including their findings, conclusions, and statements.
+An ALJ hearing is not an adversarial trial setting, as you might see on TV, but it is their job to analyze the evidence and decide whether you qualify for SSDI benefits.

-Most of the time, appearing before an ALJ is the first opportunity for the disable person to appear before a government official and explain how their medical condition keeps them from working.
-Also, ALJ hearings could last one-hour and on some occasions a little longer.
-Many ALJ hearings are now handled telephonically or with Video Teleconference like Zoom.
+Most of the time, appearing before an ALJ is the first opportunity for a disabled person to appear before a government official and explain how their medical condition keeps them from working.
+ALJ hearings could last one hour and, on some occasions, a little longer, and many are now handled telephonically or with Video Teleconferences like Zoom.
 Claimants also have a legal right to appear before the ALJ in person.

 Social Security Appeals Council

-In rare cases, the Social Security Appeals Council will grant a review of a case file that has been heard by an ALJ.
-The chance of getting before this judicial body is very low, but on occasions ALJs have applied an incorrect rule, law, or standard of review.
+In rare cases, the Social Security Appeals Council will grant a review of a claim that an ALJ has heard.
+The chance of getting before this judicial body is very low, but ALJs have occasionally applied an incorrect rule, law, or standard of review.
 This is rare because ALJs are generally very experienced and knowledgeable.
 Even so, ALJs can make mistakes.
+This is the final administrative appeal.
 If the Appeals Council denies your claim, the next appellate level is a Federal District Court.

 Federal Court Review

-If the Appeals Council declines to review your case, you can file a civil law suit in the appropriate federal district court.
+If the Appeals Council declines to review your case, you can file a civil lawsuit against SSA in the appropriate federal district court.
 However, this form of appeal has a very low chance of success.
-This is why we strongly encourage injured persons to hire a disability attorney at the beginning of their cases.
-Disability attorneys can guide a claimant about the federal court process.
-Our approach is to work with disabled claimants early in the process and by encourage them to file their claims immediately upon the onset of a qualifying disability.
+We strongly encourage injured persons to hire a disability attorney at the beginning of their cases.
+Disability attorneys can provide claimants with information about the federal court process.
+Federal district court cases are expensive, but on occasion, claimants prevail.
+If you have exhausted your administrative efforts for benefits, we would be happy to discuss the ramifications involving a federal district consideration.

 Do you need a SSA Disability attorney?
 No.